 where $(\pi,V_\pi,v)\sim (\rho,V_\rho,w)$ if there exists an isometric intertwining operator $T:V_\pi\to V_\rho$ such that $T(v)=w$.
 The correspondence is given by $(\pi,V_\pi,v)\mapsto (x\mapsto \langle\pi(x)v,v\rangle)$. \end{theorem}

-The relation between affine isometric actions of a group $G$ and functions conditionally of negative type on $G$ is given by the GNS construction for such functions.
-In \cite{BdlHV} the correspondence is not stated in the form below, but can be easily derived from the relevant results there.
+The second correspondence is between affine isometric actions of $G$ and functions conditionally of negative type on $G$.
+In \cite{BdlHV} this GNS correspondence is not stated in the form below, but it can be easily derived from the relevant results there.
 We will supply the extra detail.
 First, in analogy to cyclic representations, we define a \emph{cyclic affine action} to be an affine action $(\alpha,\mathcal{H})$ for which the span of $\{\alpha(x)(0):x\in G\}$ is dense in $\mathcal{H}$.
-Also, let functions conditionally of negative type on $G$ which take the value $0$ at the identity $e$, be called \emph{normalized} and let the space of such functions be denoted by $\mathcal{N}_0$.
+Functions conditionally of negative type on $G$ which take the value $0$ at the identity $e$ will be called \emph{normalized}.
+Let the space of such functions be denoted by $\mathcal{N}_0(G)$.

 \begin{theorem} \cite[Proposition 2.10.2]{BdlHV} There is a one to one correspondence

 where $(\alpha,\mathcal{H})\sim (\alpha_1,\mathcal{H}_1)$ if there exists a $G$-equivariant orthogonal map $T:\mathcal{H}\to \mathcal{H}_1$.
 The correspondence is given by $(\alpha,\mathcal{H})\mapsto (x\mapsto\|\alpha(x)(0)\|^2)$. \end{theorem}